Our Mission & Vision

 bullet The Cooperative supports member districts in screening and identifying students with exceptionalities and in providing appropriate educational supports in the least restrictive environment.

-bullet One hundred sixteen professionals are employed by HPEC including School Psychologists, Speech Clinicians, Gifted Facilitators, Early Childhood Teachers, Interrelated Teachers, Adapted PE Teachers, Occupational Therapists and Physical Therapists.
-Two hundred and twenty Paraeducators are also employed to help support children with educational needs.
+bullet One hundred ten professionals are employed by HPEC including School Psychologists, Speech Clinicians, Gifted Facilitators, Early Childhood Teachers, Interrelated Teachers, Adapted PE Teachers, Occupational Therapists and Physical Therapists.
+One hundred seventy Paraeducators are also employed to help support children with educational needs.

-One thousand three hundred fourty two students receive Special Education supports as identified in Individual Education Plans.
+Approximately one thousand fifty students receive Special Education supports as identified in Individual Education Plans.
 The student percentage is 12% of the total population of the seventeen school districts.

 The following school districts are members of HPEC: